StevenBlack/vocab/million-dollar-words.md

 ### neophyte
-Another way of saying "novice" or "beginner."
-Someone who takes up tennis for the first time is a neophyte.
+A novice or a beginner.

 ### nepenthe
 Anything which makes someone forget sorrow, suffering or pain.
-For some, alcohol is a nepenthe for woes.
-Others prefer books, movies or shopping.
+F

 ### nephology
-This is the scientific term for the study of clouds.
-The next time you decide to escape to a field and lie on the grass and find shapes of animals in the clouds, you can say you spent the afternoon studying nephology.
+The study of clouds.

 ### nepotism
 Showing favoritism to friends or relatives in business or politics.
-If the boss's son is an incompetent idiot and nevertheless is appointed president of the company, chances are that nepotism is at work.

 ### nethermost